Two-dimensional hydrodynamic simulation for synchronization in coupled density oscillators: analysis of phase dynamics

 where $\Gamma(\phi)$ is the phase coupling function:

-Figure~\ref{fig:response}(e) shows the phase coupling function $\Gamma(\phi)$ calculated from $Z(\phi)$ and $f(\phi)$ in Fig.~\ref{fig:response}(c) and \ref{fig:response}(d), respectively.
-Here, we consider the Fourier series
+Figure~\ref{fig:response}(e) shows the phase coupling function $\Gamma(\phi)$ calculated from $Z(\phi)$ and $f(\phi)$ in Fig.~\ref{fig:response}(c) and \ref{fig:response}(d), respectively. $\Gamma(\phi)$ looks like a sinusoidal function although $Z(\phi)$ and $f(\phi)$ seem to include higher harmonics.
+This reason is discussed in detail in Appendix A. Here, we consider the Fourier series

 where $a_k$ and $b_k$ are the Fourier cosine and sine coefficients of $\Gamma(\phi)$, respectively.
-The coefficients $a_k$ and $b_k$ for $k\leq6$ calculated from the descrete points in Fig.~\ref{fig:response}(e) are shown in Fig.~\ref{fig:components}.
-For the following calculation using $\Gamma(\phi)$, we use the Fourier series expanded up to the sixth order.
+The coefficients $a_k$ and $b_k$ for $k\leq6$ calculated from the discrete points in Fig.~\ref{fig:response}(e) are shown in Fig.~\ref{fig:components}.
+For the following calculation including $\Gamma(\phi)$, we use the Fourier series expanded up to sixth order.
 The phase coupling function represented by the Fourier series is also shown with a line in Fig.~\ref{fig:response}(e), which well fits the discrete points.

 The dynamics of the phase difference $\Delta\phi_{12}$ in two coupled oscillators is derived as